-Research Tools and Instruments (RTI) grants foster and enhance the discovery, innovation and training capability of university researchers in the natural sciences and engineering by supporting the purchase of research equipment and installations.
+Research Tools and Instruments (RTI) grants foster and enhance the discovery, innovation and training capability of university researchers in the natural sciences and engineering by supporting the purchase of research equipment.

-RTI Grants are one-year awards of up to $150,000 to support the purchase or development of research equipment with a total net cost between $7,001 and $250,000 (excluding taxes, shipping and handling).
-While the RTI Grants Program provides the primary avenue to obtain support for research tools and instruments costing more than $7,000, equipment of any value can be purchased using a Discovery Grant.
-We also encourage the research community to explore other avenues for funding research tools and instruments, including NSERC's many programs that include the purchase of equipment in eligible expenses.
+RTI Grants are one-year awards of up to $150,000 that assist in the purchase or fabrication of research equipment with a net cost between $7,001 and $250,000 (excluding taxes, customs and importation fees, transportation and shipping charges, assembly and installation costs).
+The research community is also encouraged to explore other avenues for funding research tools and instruments, including NSERC's other programs that include the purchase of equipment as eligible expenses, such as Discovery Grants.

-RTI grants must be used to purchase only the specific type of equipment for which the grant was awarded.
-Grantees who wish to purchase equipment different from that specified in the application must obtain written permission from NSERC prior to its purchase.
+RTI awards must be used to purchase only the specific type of equipment for which the grant was awarded.
+Grantees who wish to purchase equipment different from that specified in the application must obtain written permission from NSERC Finance prior to its purchase.
 Grantees may, however, buy a model different from that requested in the application without prior NSERC approval.

 In addition to NSERC’s Eligibility Criteria for faculty, applicants and co-applicants must each currently hold or be applying for one of the following NSERC research grants at the time of application: Discovery Grant, Strategic Partnerships Grants, Collaborative Research and Development, Canada Research Chairs, Canada Excellence Research Chairs.